NoName

 A path is represent like this internally:

-#![allow(unused)] fn main() { /// A path represents a path to a type, a function, a method, or a constant. /// It follows the syntax: `module::X` where `X` can be a type, a function, a method, or a constant. /// In the case it is a method `a` on some type `A` then it would read: /// `module::A.a`. #[derive(Debug, Clone)] pub struct Path { /// A module, if this is an foreign import. pub module: Option<Ident>, /// The name of the type, function, method, or constant. /// It's a vector because it can also be a struct access. pub name: Vec<Ident>, /// Its span. pub span: Span, } }
+#![allow(unused)] fn main() { /// A path represents a path to a type, a function, a method, or a constant. /// It follows the syntax: `module::X` where `X` can be a type, a function, a method, or a constant. /// In the case it is a method `a` on some type `A` then it would read: /// `module::A.a`. #[derive(Debug, Clone)] pub struct Path { /// A module, if this is a foreign import. pub module: Option<Ident>, /// The name of the type, function, method, or constant. /// It's a vector because it can also be a struct access. pub name: Vec<Ident>, /// Its span. pub span: Span, } }

 Expressions using Path